mitre/secure-coding-case-studies/java/msccs-11.md

 ### Fix:

 To resolve this issue the source code was modified to include a form of neutralization.
-The changes
+The change on lines 144 of the fixed PublicationInviteUserNotificationHandler.java file adds the use of HtmlUtil.escape() to neutralize (e.g., escape) specific charactures in the `name` parameter that carry specific meanings in the context of HTML markup before returning the value of ctCollection.getName() to the user.

+    fixed file: modules/apps/change-tracking/change-tracking-web/src/main/java/com/liferay/change/tracking/web/internal/notifications/PublicationInviteUserNotificationHandler.java

+    141    return _language.format(
+    142      serviceContext.getLocale(), "x-has-invited-you-to-work-on-x-as-a-x",
+    143      new Object[] {
+    144        userName, HtmlUtil.escape(ctCollection.getName()),
+    145        _language.get(
+    146            serviceContext.getLocale(), _getRoleLabel(roleValue))
+    147      },
+    148      false);

+The HtmlUtil.escape() function is defined by Liferay Portal within the file HtmlUtil.java.

 ### Conclusion: